Be (Cyrillic): History

 The Cyrillic letters Be and Ve (В в) were both derived from the Greek letter Beta (Β β).

 In the Early Cyrillic alphabet the name of the letter Be was бѹкꙑ (buky/буки), meaning "letter".

 In the Cyrillic numeral system, the letter Be had no numeric value because the letter Ve inherited the Greek letter Beta's numeric value.

 Form

 The Russian small letter б (be) is similar (but not identical) in shape to the digit 6.
 Its lowercase form also somewhat resembles a lowercase letter B ("b"), the letter to which it corresponds in the Latin alphabet.
-After all, the lowercase letter B ("b") developed from scribal alterations to the capital letter B ("B"), just as б did from scribal alterations to the capital letter В.
+After all, the lowercase letter B ("b") developed from scribal alterations to the capital letter B ("B"), just as б did from scribal alterations to the capital letter В ("Ve").

 In Serbian and Macedonian the italic form is allowed to vary, but the regular should look like in other languages.

 The cursive form of the lowercase letter Be resembles the lowercase Greek letter Delta (δ), but they are slightly different in their upper portions.